DonnieData/DonnieData.github.io/_pages/projects-archive.md

   actions:
     - label: "GitHub"
       url: "https://github.com/DonnieData"
-excerpt: "Below are projects that highlet areas of work and that are benchmarks of my data analytics journey"
+excerpt: <h1>"Below are projects that highlet areas of work and that are benchmarks of my data analytics journey"</h1>
 intro:
   - excerpt: "Below are projects that highlet areas of work and that are benchmarks of my data analytics journey"
 feature_row: